-You must start the CXFS cluster service (cxfs_cluster) and CXFS filesystem service (cxfs) before starting HAE services (openais).
+You must start the CXFS cluster cxfs_cluster service and CXFS filesystem cxfs service before starting the HAE openais service.
 The CXFS resource agent will wait for all of the CXFS filesystems to be mounted by CXFS before attempting any relocation.
 You must adjust the start operation timeout for the CXFS resource agent accordingly.

 During failover, resources that colocate with the CXFS metadata server must be stopped before the CXFS resource.
 If a resource fails to shutdown completely, any files left open on the metadata server will prevent relocation.
-Therefore, the HAE fail policy for any resource that could prevent relocation by holding files open must be fence and you must configure a STONITH facility according to the requirements for your site.
-See Chapter 9, "STONITH Resource Examples" on page 161.
+Therefore, the HA fail policy for any resource that could prevent relocation by holding files open must be fence and you must configure a STONITH facility according to the requirements for your site.
+See Chapter 9, "STONITH Resource Examples" on page 163.